 Sow and plant

-– Plant cuttings of pomegranate and grapes at the very end of January
+– Plant cuttings of pomegranates and grapes

-– Plant bare-root fruit and nut trees, blackberries, raspberries, strawberries, grapes, asparagus
+– Plant bare-root fruit and nut trees

 Harvest and eat